 Controversial though it may have been, that challenge from her opened a dialogue on faith and religion.
 At least she keeps trying to bring the subject back to religion - Jesus keeps bringing it back to the personal.
 She reminds him of his Jewish laws, and He tells her to go get her husband.
 Instead of lying, instead of challenging him, she looks him straight in the eye and tells him that she has no husband.
 She reveals a scrap of truth about herself to Jesus, and he tells her the rest of the truth about herself.
-She draws the conversation back to religion, and after some back-and-forth, Jesus "outs himself" as the Messiah, as in a rare occurrence Jesus declares simply to her, "I am he".
+She draws the conversation back to religion, and after some back-and-forth, Jesus reveals himself as the Messiah.
+In a rare - at least in the gospels - occurrence Jesus declares simply to her, "I am he".

-I use that term "outs himself" deliberately - that word carries with it a certain powerful connotation these days, a sense of revealing something shocking, something a bit scandalous.
+That was a shocking and even scandalous revelation.
 To a woman, and a foreign woman at that, and a foreign woman of questionable virtue, Jesus declares simply that he is the Messiah.
 Shocking?
 Yes.
 Scandalous?
 Without a doubt!
-This is hardly the type of person you would consider for the position of first evangelist to the Samaritans, the beginning of a movement of the gospel and God's grace to the entire world, but that's what and who she was recruited to be - the first evangelist to take the word of Jesus being the Messiah to the Samaritans.
-We shouldn't be surprised that she expressed it as a question, "He cannot be the Messiah, can he?", because all her faith had told her the Messiah would be a Samaritan.
+This is hardly the type of person you would consider for the position of first evangelist to the Samaritans, the beginning of a movement of the gospel and God's grace to the entire world, but that's who she was and what she was recruited to be - the first evangelist to take the word of Jesus being the Messiah to the Samaritans.
+We shouldn't be surprised that she expressed it as a question, "He cannot be the Messiah, can he?", because all her faith had told her the Messiah would be a Samaritan, not some Jew.

-Some people have the same kind of disbelief that this woman could have been the one to "out" Jesus as the Messiah to the Samaritans.
+Some people have the same kind of disbelief that this woman could have been the one to procloam Jesus as the Messiah to the Samaritans.
 This woman would hardly be welcome in most of the "smiling churches" today.
 Many righteous souls today still get all huffy about the fact that this woman had had several husbands, and was currently living common-law with yet another man.
-They think that would disqualify her from even entry into the kingdom, let alone being chosen and used as the one who began the proclamation of the kingdom to her people.
-They should note as we do that Jesus neither chastised her nor condemned her for her marital status ... he used that information instead to demonstrate to her that he knew fully who she was.
+Such "pure Christians" would think that such a status would disqualify her from even entry into the kingdom, let alone being chosen and used as the one who began the proclamation of the kingdom to her people.
+However, they should note as we do that Jesus neither chastised her nor condemned her for her marital status ... he used that information instead to demonstrate to her that he knew fully who she was.
 Pay attention to the text and note carefully that Jesus, knowing all that and more about her, not only offered the gift of living water to her but also enlisted her to proclaim the good news.